sindresorhus/type-fest/readme.md

 - [`Stringified`](source/stringified.d.ts) - Create a type with the keys of the given type changed to `string` type.
 - [`FixedLengthArray`](source/fixed-length-array.d.ts) - Create a type that represents an array of the given type and length.
 - [`IterableElement`](source/iterable-element.d.ts) - Get the element type of an `Iterable`/`AsyncIterable`.
 For example, an array or a generator.
+- [`Entry`](source/entry.d.ts) - Create a type that represents the type of an entry of a collection.
+- [`Entries`](source/entries.d.ts) - Create a type that represents the type of the entries of a collection.

 ### Miscellaneous